davidmarkclements/0x/readme.md

 * stacks.3866.out - the traced stacks (run through [perf-sym](http://npmjs.com/perf-sym) on OS X)
 * flamegraph.html - the interactive flamegraph
 * stacks.3866.json - a JSON tree generated from the stacks, enabled with `--json-stacks`
+* isolate-0x103000600-3866-v8.log - a v8 profiling log file, only included when `--prof-viz` is enabled
+* isolate-0x103000600-3866-v8.log.json - v8 profiling log file processed into JSON using v8s internal tick processor, only included when `--prof-viz` is enabled
+* v8-prof-stacks.77801.out - a generated stacks file based on v8 profiling data, only included when `--prof-viz` is enabled
+* v8-prof-flamegraph.html - an alternartive flamegraph that only shows JS stacks based on v8's profiling data, only included when `--prof-viz` is enabled

 The is helpful, because there's other things you can do with stacks output.
 For instance, checkout [cpuprofilify](http://npmjs.com/cpuprofilify) and [traceviewify](http://npmjs.com/traceviewify).